clementgallet/libTAS/README.md

     You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>

+Dear ImGui is licensed under the MIT License

+QHexView is licensed under the MIT License